-In this policy, the terms "complaint" and "grievance" shall have the same meaning.

-OTHER COMPLAINT PROCESSES

-Employee complaints shall be filed in accordance with this policy, except as provided below:

-- Complaints alleging discrimination, including violations of Title IX (gender), Title VII (sex, race, color, religion, national origin), ADEA (age), or Section 504 (disability), shall be submitted in accordance with DIA. - 2.
-Complaints alleging certain forms of harassment, including harassment by a supervisor and violation of Title VII, shall be submitted in accordance with DIA. - 3.
-Complaints concerning retaliation relating to discrimination and harassment shall be submitted in accordance with DIA. - 4.
-Complaints concerning instructional materials shall be submitted in accordance with EFA. - Complaints concerning a commissioned peace officer who is an employee of the District shall be submitted in accordance with CKE. - Complaints concerning the proposed nonrenewal of a term contract issued under Chapter 21 of the Education Code shall be submitted in accordance with DFBB. - Complaints concerning the proposed termination or suspension without pay of an employee on a probationary, term, or continuing contract issued under Chapter 21 of the Education Code during the contract term shall be submitted in accordance with DFAA, DFBA, or DFCA.

-NOTICE TO EMPLOYEES

-The District shall inform employees of this policy.
+COMPLAINTS nis policy, the terms "complaint" and "grievance" shall have the ne meaning.
+OTHER COMPLAINT PROCESSES - ployee complaints shall be filed in accordance with this policy, ept as provided below: 1.
+Complaints alleging discrimination, including violations of Title IX (gender), Title VII (sex, race, color, religion, national origin), ADEA (age), or Section 504 (disability), shall be submitted in accordance with DIA.
+2. Complaints alleging certain forms of harassment, including harassment by a supervisor and violation of Title VII, shall be submitted in accordance with DIA.
+3. Complaints concerning retaliation relating to discrimination and harassment shall be submitted in accordance with DIA.
+4. Complaints concerning instructional materials shall be submit- ted in accordance with EFA.
+5. Complaints concerning a commissioned peace officer who is an employee of the District shall be submitted in accordance with CKE.
+6. Complaints concerning the proposed nonrenewal of a term contract issued under Chapter 21 of the Education Code shall be submitted in accordance with DFBB.
+7. Complaints concerning the proposed termination or suspen- sion without pay of an employee on a probationary, term, or continuing contract issued under Chapter 21 of the Education Code during the contract term shall be submitted in accord- ance with DFAA, DFBA, or DFCA.
+NOTICE TO EMPLOYEES The e District shall inform employees of this policy.
+GUIDING PRINCIPLES INFORMAL PROCESS com Board encourages employees to discuss their concerns and applaints through informal conferences with their supervisor, cipal, or other appropriate administrator. ncerns should be expressed as soon as possible to allow early plution at the lowest possible administrative level.
+DIRECT COMMUNICATION WITH BOARD MEMBERS mer com be i ployees shall not be prohibited from communicating with a mber of the Board regarding District operations except when munication between an employee and a Board member would nappropriate because of a pending hearing or appeal related to employee.